2014 • 06 • 11

 “I have never experienced before what I got to experience in the Philippines,” Kyle shares.
 Since 2013, He has been living in Cagayan de Oro and traveling through Visayas and Mindanao in the hope of having a richer understanding and appreciation of the culture that he has been so in love with and inspired by.
 It marked the beginning of a journey to #BecomingFilipino.

 “I want to live here, I want to be here,” he adds.
 “But in reality, I can’t have a (Philippine) passport.
 So I thought, what can I do to be able to say I’m part-Filipino?”
 He created (and continues to create) a list of things that make one Filipino, and vows to do them.
 So far he has attempted to learn Bisaya, danced tinikling, hosted a Filipino fiesta, and tried balut and isaw.

 He’s still open to more suggestions!
 If you have any, you can let him know by tweeting him at @kylejennermann, messaging him on Facebook!
 Use hashtag #BecomingFilipino so he could easily spot your suggestions.

-“Thank you for being such a kind, generous, caring, giving, friendly, happy culture,” he says in the beginning of the video.
+“Thank you for being such a kind, generous, caring, giving, friendly, happy culture,” he says at the beginning of the video.
 “Thank you for being Filipino, for being a culture where friends aren’t just friends, they’re family, where even strangers like myself are being welcomed in like family by people.”